trunk-rs/trunk/site/content/commands.md

 # config show
 `trunk config show` prints out Trunk's current config, before factoring in CLI arguments.
 Nice for testing & debugging.

+# tools show
+`trunk tools show` prints out information about tools required by trunk and the project.
+It shows which tools are expected and which are found.